cleverage/akeneo-geoloc-attribute/src/Resources/doc/installation.rst

 -------------------

 This bundle provides a css file named ``geolocation.css``, you need to include it in your layout.
-After that, your need to install your assets like taht :
+After that, your need to install your assets like that :

 .. code-block:: bash